UHDanke/gd_docs/docs/triggers/items.md

 # Item Persist
 Makes the item or timer given by **Item ID** persistent between attempts.

-**Persistent** makes the target persistent.
+**Persistent** makes the target persistent if enabled and removes persistency if not.
+Targets continue to be persistent between attempts.

-**Reset** makes the target no longer persistent and resets its value to 0.
+**Reset** resets the value of the target to 0.
+It does not clear timers.
-Targets continue to be persistent until **Reset** is used, even between attempts.

 **TargetAll** targets all persistent items or timers.